payal-kothari/National-Park-Finder-3/README.md

 # National Park Finder-3

-This application shows national parks in the US.
+This iOS application shows national parks in the US.

 # Featurs:
   - User can zoom in to his/her current location and zoom out of the current location with provided two buttons.